When viewing an employee record, click the Leave sub tab and then Leave Settings.

 Most of the settings come from the employer leave settings.

-If you have the "Payments in Lieu" option enabled then the options for holiday allowances are hidden as it isn't typical that an employee would have payments in lieu and holiday allowances.
+If you have the Payments in Lieu option enabled, the holiday allowance options are not visible.
+An employee would not usually have payments in lieu and holiday allowances.

 WHere we show the total amount the employee has accrued, amounting to 12.07% of pay they have received.

 Amount Paid is the total amount of pay to date the employee has received for holiday pay.